pangers/Intelligence-iOS-Framework/README.md

 * IdentityError.GetUserError : When there is an error while retrieving the user from the Phoenix platform, or no user is retrieved.

-These errors will be wrapped within an NSError using as domain IdentityError.domain.

 #### Update User ####